KillaShank/KillaShank/README.md

 * Im a third-year student of Vellore Institute Of Technology pursuing in Information Technology.

-* I am a General Secretary at Technology And Gaming CLUB - VIT Vellore.
+* I am the General Secretary of Technology And Gaming CLUB - VIT Vellore.

 * I have experience in the field of Frontend Development, Backend Development, SQL and NonSQL Databases, Heroku etc.💻